Mutoko

 The Buja people are known for being amongst the best tomato and mango farmers in Zimbabwe.
 Mutoko is surrounded by villages which were given to farmers after the war.
 It is from these resettlements the country is fed.
 In these areas, they produce maize, cotton, beans and recently tobacco.
 Mutoko is considered one of the major breadbaskets of Zimbabwe.
 Mutoko area is also known for being very mountainous, and as such is an important source of granite stone.

-In 1937 at nearby Mutemwa one of the few leprosy treatment centres in the country was established, at which John Bradburne worked from 1969 until he was killed by guerrillas during the Rhodesian Bush War.
+In 1937, one of the few leprosy treatment centres in the country was established at nearby Mutemwa, where John Bradburne worked from 1969 until he was killed by guerrillas during the Rhodesian Bush War.
 Up to 25,000 people attend a service there each year in his memory.

 Mutoko is also the birthplace of Tsitsi Dangarembga, author of the famous post-colonial novel Nervous Conditions, Wilson Katiyo, Dzekasburg, Chawasarira, Admire Mudzonga and many others who stood as luminaries in this area of Zimbabwe.
 UK-based author, Masimba Musodza, although born and raised in Harare, is of the Buja people and takes pride in his heritage as a direct descendant of Nehor-eka.